openlanguagedata/flores/dataset_cards/myv_Cyrl.md

 ## Description

-FLORES+ dev set in Erzya
+FLORES+ dev and devtest sets in Erzya

 ## License